metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 Both these defenses like to employ the zone blitz and occasionally drop linemen into coverage.

+Geno Smith and his guys are demonstrating that they're competent enough to overcome poorly called penalties.

+Seattle's defensive line is winning its matches in the pass rush.

 ***

 ## Chiefs @ Buccaneers